r-neal-kelly/doticu-npc-party/README.md

 #
 ## Compatibility
 One of the goals of this mod was to touch as few vanilla assets as possible, but no promises can be made regarding compatibility.
-Currently, the vanilla follower system has been disabled, and the consequences have not been fully tested.
-There will be issues with other full-scale follower frameworks being used at the same time.
-Custom followers who use the vanilla system will need to use the framework.
-If they don't use the vanilla system, they may be fully compatible alongside the framework.
+Currently, the vanilla follower system is enabled.
+However it does not mesh well with this mod.
+This is to be worked on before coming out of beta.
+There may be issues with other full-scale follower frameworks being used at the same time.
+Custom followers who do not use the vanilla system are likely fully compatible alongside the framework.
 Outfitting mods are compatible when using a member's "Vanilla" outfit.

 #
 ## Conclusion